mcgrathcoutinho/discord-message-bot/README.md

 # Discord-Message-Bot
-This discord messaging bot automates the sending of a list of messages, which are shuffled every hour and delivered at random times.
+This discord messaging bot automates the sending of a list of messages, which are shuffled every hour and delivered at random time intervals.
 This was a fun project built for experimentational purposes.
 There are better security practices you can further implement on top of this project to protect your authorization ID.

 ## Steps to use this bot